 The home and school need to cooperate in the manner of dress.
 It is important for students to develop personal pride in their appearance and an understanding of what is appropriate at school.
 School is the child's place of business, and children who are dressed in appropriate school clothing seem to do a better job.
 Students are required to dress modestly.
 Their attire shall not be disruptive to the learning environment and shall not pose a problem relating to the health and safety of themselves, other students, or the school itself.
 Since appearance is primarily a personal responsibility, final decisions concerning dress and grooming will be left to the judgment of individual students and their parents.
 In general, good common sense should prevail.
-The only exception to this will be that the school will regulate student appearance under the conditions as outlined in the Antwerp Local School Board of Education Policy.
+Elementary Students may wear shorts in August, September, April and May.
+Elementary students must wear shoes with backs or back straps, and may not wear shoes with heals.
+The exception to this will be that the school will regulate student appearance under the conditions as outlined in the Antwerp Local School Board of Education Policy.